 If your paper is chosen to receive media outreach by OSA, you will be notified as soon as possible during the review process, usually just after a decision has been rendered.

 Discussion of work under consideration for publication in Optica with other scientists, posting of preprints, and presentation of your results at conferences is acceptable.
 Our embargo policy is not intended to inhibit scientific communication.
 If you will be presenting your work after we have notified you that your paper has been chosen to receive promotion to the media however, please let us know.

 You should not speak with reporters about your work, or provide them with information that is not publicly available more than 5 days prior to publication.
 If you do speak with a reporter in that time, the information may only appear in the press after the embargo is lifted on the day of publication.

-If you are approached by a reporter, or your institution wants to feature your work, please contact us so that we can coordinate outreach prior to or on the publication date.
+If you are approached by a reporter, or your institution wants to feature your work and OSA have not selected your paper for outreach, please contact us so that we can coordinate outreach prior to or on the publication date.
 Do not respond to or reach out to reporters without contacting us first.

 By working directly with Optica Public Relations staff on any press outreach related to your work, you are ensuring maximum press coverage, accuracy in reporting and best practices for dealing with the media.

 Journalists who wish to be included on our press list should contact firstname.lastname@example.org.